escapin/bayesianNetworks/README.md

  make
  ```

-Open MATLAB, navigate to this working folder, and run the following script:
+Open MATLAB, navigate to this working folder, and load these libraries
+by running:

 ```
 loadLibraries